concord-consortium/portal-pages/README.md

 ## Building an example page for a new Portal React Component ##

 Create an HTML file in `src/examples/`.
 It will be easiest to copy one of the existing examples.
-You also need to a new line to webpack.config.js: look for the lines that look like `example(...)`, and add a new one for your example.
+You also need to add a new line to webpack.config.js: look for the lines that look like `example(...)`, and add a new one for your example.

 `npm run start` and `npm run start:prod` can both be used to view these examples locally.  `npm run build` will build them and put the result in `dest/examples`.
 When you push a branch the examples will be built by travis and deployed to  `https://portal-pages.concord.org/<branch|version>/<branch-or-tag>/examples/<your-example>.html`.